-Intra-group financial guarantees comprise corporate guarantees granted by the Company and its subsidiaries to banks in respect of bank loans and bills payable amounting to US\$2,029,547 (2019: US\$3,026,692) to secure funding provided to subsidiaries.
+Intra-group financial guarantees comprise corporate guarantees granted by the Company and certain of its subsidiaries to banks in respect of bank loans amounting to US\$2,695,965 (2020: bank loans and bills payable of US\$2,029,547) to secure funding provided to a subsidiary.
 The financial guarantees will expire when the borrowings have been paid and discharged and/or when the banking facilities are no longer available to the subsidiaries.
 These financial guarantees are accounted for as insurance contracts.